 SRE and DevOps don’t compete with each other.
 SRE is the name Google chose to define the way they do DevOps before the term DevOps was coined.
 There are slight differences, but when a class implements an abstract class, the implementation might choose to overwrite or extend the base functionality.

 I’d say the main difference is that DevOps is a culture that broadly defines a way of doing things.
 Maybe that’s why there are too many definitions of DevOps and many case studies from companies of different sizes and industries.
 By contrast, SRE has an opinionated way of doing things, but that’s because it was born when Google published their explanation of how they run systems in production.

 What Are Some of the Similarities Between SRE and DevOps?

-Without a doubt, both SRE and DevOps something in common that is very important and that is to make sure that to help the organization’s workflow better.
+Without a doubt, both SRE and DevOps have something in common that is very important: to make sure that to help the organization’s workflow better.
 How is that done?
-Well the SRE and DevOps are just methodologies in place to monitor production operation management work as expected.
+The SRE and DevOps are just methodologies to monitor production operation management work as expected.

-While SRE focuses on how something can be done and DevOps on what can be done, they both have a similar goal which is a better result of complex distributed systems.
+While SRE focuses on how something can be done and DevOps on what can be done, they both have a similar goal: the better result of complex distributed systems.

-Both DevOps engineers and Site Reliability Engineers actually code but in big companies, their focus is on writing code for automation and just to make sure that code is well improved before deployment in production.
+Both DevOps engineers and Site Reliability Engineers code, but in big companies, they focus on writing code for automation and ensuring that code is well improved before deployment in production.
 Taking it from this, I can say they both have a better understanding of coding at some level and they use this experience to solve IT infrastructure and operations problems in an organization.

 My two cents?
 Study each movement, and pick the practices and principles that work for your organization today.
 Tomorrow?
 Well, tomorrow things will change, and you might need to adopt new principles from DevOps and SRE.
-You are looking for software that will help your team with log management, Scalyr is the best option for you.
-You can quickly signup from this trial link and enjoy log analytics at lightning speed.
+If you are looking for software that will help your team with log management, DataSet is your best option.
+You can quickly sign up from this trial link and enjoy lightning-speed log analytics.